joelparkerhenderson/system-quality-attributes/doc/understandability/index.md

 </span>

+**Define understandable:** <span data-chatgpt-prompt="define understandable (computers and software)">In the context of computers and software, "understandable" refers to the ability of users to easily comprehend and use the features and functions of a program or system.
+This includes interfaces that are intuitive and user-friendly, documentation that is clear and concise, error messages that provide meaningful explanations or suggestions for troubleshooting, and overall design that is logical and easy to navigate.
+The goal of creating understandable software is to minimize user frustration and improve productivity by reducing the learning curve and enabling users to make efficient use of the system.</span>

 ## See Also

 * [Wikipedia: Understandability](https://wikipedia.org/wiki/Understandability): the system items are self-explaining, or documented, or diagrammed, etc.

 * [Dictionary: understand](https://www.dictionary.com/browse/understand): Understand. to perceive the meaning of; grasp the idea of; comprehend. to be thoroughly familiar with; apprehend clearly the character, nature, or subtleties of. to assign a meaning to; interpret. to grasp the significance, implications, or importance of.

-* [OpenAI: understandable](https:://openai.com): <span data-chatgpt-prompt="define understandable (computers and software)">In the context of computers and software, "understandable" refers to the ability of users to easily comprehend and use the features and functions of a program or system.
-This includes interfaces that are intuitive and user-friendly, documentation that is clear and concise, error messages that provide meaningful explanations or suggestions for troubleshooting, and overall design that is logical and easy to navigate.
-The goal of creating understandable software is to minimize user frustration and improve productivity by reducing the learning curve and enabling users to make efficient use of the system.</span>